stephbuon/stephbuon.github.io/docs/README.md

 ### Documentation

-Before using the Clancy theme, please read the attached documentation.
+Before using the Menca theme, please read the attached documentation.

 * * *